zarstensen/obsidian-latex-math/README.md

 Take a look at the [command list](#command-list) a brief overview of what this plugin can do, or go look at the [features](#features) list, for a more in depth walkthrough of this plugin's advanced features.

+Also look at the [documentation](https://github.com/zarstensen/obsidian-latex-math/tree/main/docs), which goes more in depth about the features than this README.

 <!-- omit in toc -->
 ## Table of Contents